 Sherco - In 2018, NSP-Minnesota and SMMPA (Co-owner of Sherco Unit 3) reached a settlement with GE related to a 2011 incident, which damaged the turbine at Sherco Unit 3 and resulted in an extended outage.
-NSP-Minnesota notified the MPUC of its proposal to refund settlement proceeds to customers through the FCA.

 In March 2019, the MPUC approved NSP-Minnesota's settlement refund proposal.
 Additionally, the MPUC decided to withhold any decision as to NSP-Minnesota's prudence in connection with the incident at Sherco Unit 3 until after conclusion of an appeal pending between GE and NSP-Minnesota's insurers.
 In February 2020, the Minnesota Court of Appeals affirmed the district court's judgment in favor of GE.